 Overview on Corporate Governance and Compensation

-Clariant is committed to international standards, ensuring checks and balances between the Board and Management, as well as a sustainable approach to value creation.
+Clariant is committed to international compliance standards, ensuring checks and balances between the Board and Management, as well as a sustainable approach to value creation.
 The compensation philosophy supports Clariant’s ambition to be an employer of choice and is designed to attract, motivate, and retain committed employees.

 Corporate Governance Report and Compensation Report